Celine Tedenby

-Celine Tedenby (born 15 June 1999) is a Swedish ice hockey player and member of the Swedish national team, currently playing with the Merrimack Warriors women's ice hockey program in the Hockey East (HEA) conference of the NCAA Division I.
+Celine Tedenby (born 15 June 1999) is a Swedish ice hockey player and member of the Swedish national team.
+She is signed in the Swedish Women's Hockey League (SDHL) with Brynäs IF on a 1+1 contract through the 2025–26 season.

 She represented Sweden at the 2022 IIHF Women's World Championship.

 Playing career

 As a child, Tedenby developed in the minor ice hockey department of Jarveds IF in her hometown of Örnsköldsvik, on the east coast of Sweden in the north-central historical province of Ångermanland.
 She attended the NIU hockeygymnasium of Örnsköldsvik Gymnasium and MODO Hockey, which is known for having produced a number of successful players, including icons of Swedish ice hockey Peter Forsberg, Victor Hedman, Maria Lindh, Emma Nordin, and Daniel and Henrik Sedin.

 Her debut in the premier senior national league, the Riksserien (called Swedish Women's Hockey League since 2016), was made with MODO Hockey Dam in the 2014–15 season, at age fifteen.
 Playing with MODO, Tedenby steadily improved season-over-season from 7 points (6 goals+1 assists) in 27 games as a rookie in 2014–15 to 13 points (9+4) in 35 games in 2015–16, 22 points (15+7) in 34 games in 2016–17, and 26 points (15+11) in 36 games in 2017–18, her final season with the club.